Does CBD Work for Inflammation?

 There is growing evidence that CBD may be useful in treating inflammation and related medical conditions.

-These ailments include pain, wounds, inflammatory skin diseases, several types of arthritis, neurodegenerative diseases, like Alzheimer’s, diabetes, and heart diseases, such as heart attacks and stroke.
+However, these health issues, including pain, wounds, inflammatory skin diseases, several types of arthritis, neurodegenerative diseases like Alzheimer’s, diabetes, and heart diseases, such as heart attacks and stroke, require future human studies to be confirmed.

 NSAIDs may cause bleeding in the gastrointestinal tract, renal toxicity, and heart problems.
-Meanwhile, CBD’s most common side effects are minimal, including appetite or weight changes, tiredness, and diarrhea.
+Meanwhile, CBD’s most common side effects are minimal, including appetite or weight changes, tiredness, and diarrhea(47).

-CBD may have other therapeutic benefits, such as its neuroprotective and cardioprotective properties.
+CBD may have other therapeutic benefits, such as its suggested neuroprotective and cardioprotective properties(48).

-Before using CBD for inflammation, it is recommended that individuals seek professional advice.
+Before using CBD for inflammation, it is recommended that individuals seek professional medical advice from a qualified healthcare provider.

 - Burstein, Sumner.
 (2015).
 Cannabidiol (CBD) and its analogs: A review of their effects on inflammation.
 Bioorganic & Medicinal Chemistry.
 23. 10.1016/j.bmc.2015.01.059.